Guo-astro/flutter_flavorizor_extended/README.md

 ## Customize your app

-Flutter_flavorizr creates different dart files in the lib folder.
+flutter_flavorizr creates different dart files in the lib folder.
 In the flavors.dart file we have the F class which contains all of our customizations.